A Rasmussen invariant for links in $\mathbb{RP}^3$: The deformed complex and the Lee complex

-We have not included the resolution choices of Definition \ref{def:resolution choices} in our notation for the complexes above.
-This is justified by the following theorem, which is a direct generalization of \cite[Lemmas 6.1, 6.3]{Gabrovsek}.
+We have not included the auxiliary diagram choices of Definition \ref{def:auxiliary diagram choices} in our notation for the complexes above.
+This is justified by the following theorem, which is a direct generalization of Lemma \ref{lem:change local ori gives chain iso} and \cite[Lemmas 6.1, 6.3]{Gabrovsek}.

-\begin{theorem} Fix a link diagram $D\subset\RP^2$.
-Let $ \KC_d^*(D)$ and $ \KC_d^*(D)'$ denote the deformed complexes assigned to $D$ with two different sets of resolution choices.
+\begin{theorem} Fix an oriented link diagram $D\subset\RP^2$.
+Let $ \KC_d^*(D)$ and $ \KC_d^*(D)'$ denote the deformed complexes assigned to $D$ with two different sets of auxiliary diagram choices.
 Then there is a natural chain isomorphism

-such that, if $ \KC_d^*(D)''$ is the complex using a third set of resolution choices, the following diagram of natural isomorphisms commutes.
+such that, if $ \KC_d^*(D)''$ is the complex using a third set of auxiliary diagram choices, the following diagram of natural isomorphisms commutes.

-\end{theorem} \begin{proof} The map $\phi$ is determined as in \cite{Gabrovsek} on each resolution by the difference in choices at that resolution.
+\end{theorem} \begin{proof} The map $\phi$ is determined on each resolution as in Lemma \ref{lem:change local ori gives chain iso} and \cite[Lemmas 6.1, 6.3]{Gabrovsek}.
 That is to say, if $g$ denotes a labelling of circles corresponding to a generator in $C(D_u)$, then $\phi(g)= \pm g$ with the same labels in the corresponding $C(D_u)'$.
-The sign is determined by the change in orientations and orderings as follows.
+The sign is determined by the changes of local orientations of crossings, and of circle orientations and orderings in $D_u$ as follows.